There is a strong preference that both Intermediate Financial Accounting 1 & 2 be taken at UNC Charlotte.

-Tax: Students with accounting or other backgrounds, such as law, who wish to specialize in taxation.
+Tax: Students with accounting or other backgrounds, such as law, who may (or may not) want to prepare for the CPA exam and wish to specialize in taxation.

 Students in the Professional Accounting and Financial Accounting/Auditing Tracks should be well on their way towards preparing for the CPA exam when they complete their degree.
 In most cases, students will have completed the 150 hour requirement.

 Students pursuing the Tax Track will need to take a number of elective classes in accounting to prepare for the CPA exam.

 For additional information about the requirements for becoming a North Carolina CPA, follow this link: CPA Board.

 For additional information about the requirements for becoming a CPA in another state, follow this link: Nasba.